taz1003/Portfolio-Project-1---Talent-Knox/README.md

   ![We We Are](assets/screenshots/talent_knox_about_us.png)

   - Additionally, there is a snippet about the thoughts the coordinators have regarding this competition.
-It also includes a "Contact Us" section that provides the user with an address, phone number, and email address.
+It also includes a "Contact Us" section that provides the users with an address, phone number, and email address.

   ![Thoughts & Contact Us](assets/screenshots/talent_knox_thoughts_contact_us.png)